 For the last twenty years, tourists to the Tahuayo Lodge in the Tamshiyacu Tahuayo Reserve have never been sick with a tropical disease, but it’s always better to be safe.
 Try not to worry too much, but prepare well & stick to your specific malaria medication routine.

-After travelling for 3 months between Amazon Rainforest areas, I never got sick from a tropical disease, but I did stick to an anti-malarial medication routine, except for the odd hiccup.
+After traveling for 3 months between Amazon Rainforest areas, I never got sick from a tropical disease, but I did stick to an anti-malarial medication routine, except for the odd hiccup.
 See our article on what to take to the Amazon Rainforest for extra ideas on preventing bites and read up on mosquitoes to know your enemy.
 Also, if you’re really keen, there are some interesting articles at the World Institute of Health malaria pages and you can see their malaria profile on Peru.
 Also check out the Center for Disease Control pages for diseases in Peru and recommended medication.